alex-schneider/mpz/README.md

 The MPZ is a simple implementation, of a very fast and effective memory pool.
-It's designed for using in applications with a lot of memory space allocations of the repeatedly sizes up to 1.024 bytes (default) per allocation, e.g. for structs in tokenization applications.
+It's designed for using in applications with a lot of memory space allocations of the repeatedly sizes up to 1.024 bytes (default, configurable) per allocation, e.g. for structs in tokenization applications.

 ## Features